JoshuaLampert/KernelInterpolation.jl/docs/src/tutorial_noisy_data.md

 values = f.(nodeset) .+ 0.03 * randn(N)
 ```

-As kernel, let's use the ['ThinPlateSplineKernel`](@ref), which uses linear augmentation.
+As kernel, let's use the [`ThinPlateSplineKernel`](@ref), which uses linear augmentation.
 We start by performing the interpolation
 based on the noisy data.

 ```@example noisy-itp